Using the Reading Room

-All personal belongings—including outerwear, bags, backpacks, briefcases, purses, laptop cases, parcels, etc.—must be left in the storage area adjacent to the card catalogue room.
+- All personal belongings—including outerwear, bags, backpacks, briefcases, purses, laptop cases, etc.—must be left in the storage area adjacent to the card catalog room.
 Lockers are available for your use.
 Please store belongings before coming to the reading tables.

-- Pens or any other writing implements except for pencils.
-Pencils are provided.
+Pens or any other writing implements except for pencils, which are provided.
+Please use provided pencils.

-Rare materials may be used only in the Reading Room.
+- Rare materials must not be removed from the Reading Room.
 Do not leave library materials unattended at any time.
-Please return materials to the Reading Room supervisor if you are called away from the table for any reason.
+Please return materials to the Reading Room supervisor if you must leave the reading table for any reason.

-Handle materials as little as possible and with clean, dry hands.
+- Handle materials as little as possible and with clean, dry hands.
+Please wash your hands with soap and water before using the materials.
 Book rests and weights are available to support reading materials and to hold pages open with the least amount of handling.
 Keep materials flat on the table or in a book rest at all times.

 Please note: The Reading Room is monitored by video camera.